rkowusu17/-Zaptek-ML-team/readme.md

 ## X(Independent) and Y (Dependent)

-For this project where we will be predicting the number of SMS from the total number of calls.
+For this project, we will be predicting the number of SMS (Y) from the total number of calls(X).
 We need to make use of just two fields :

 1. total SMS = Number of SMS received and sent